ScienceBoy908/CMake-SFML-Template/README.md

 # CMake-SFML-Template
 This repository is a template for SFML projects using CMake and C++.
-It also includes a Python script to create an embedded resource header.

 ## Installation Instructions